shamimazmii/mywebsite/README.txt

+#!DISCLAIMER!#

+#THIS IS A TEST THAT WAS CONDUCTED TO TEST FOR GIT EXERCIES#

+#ALL ITEMS WAS OBTAINED FROM HTML5UP#

 Strongly Typed by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)